timmcginley/Agile/Assignments/README.md

 # Assignments

 ## A1 - Future
 This part identifies the near, medium and long term future that will provide the future context of your groups agile prototype.
+It is also important to select a [project] here.
 Introduce Agile Principles and Processes
 Identify artefact or system from contexts and its 'features'.

 ## A2 - Needs